UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn vs. Ohio State Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Saturday's contest that pits the UConn Huskies (31-5) against the Ohio State Buckeyes (27-7) at Climate Pledge Arena has a projected final score of 76-66 (based on our computer prediction) in favor of UConn, who is the favorite in this matchup by our model.
-Game time is at 4:00 PM ET on March 25.
+Saturday's contest that pits the UConn Huskies (31-5) versus the Ohio State Buckeyes (27-7) at Climate Pledge Arena has a projected final score of 76-66 (based on our computer prediction) in favor of UConn, who is the favorite in this matchup by our model.
+Tipoff is at 4:00 PM ET on March 25.

-The Huskies are coming off of a 77-58 victory against Baylor in their most recent game on Monday.
+The Huskies head into this contest after a 77-58 win over Baylor on Monday.

 UConn vs. Ohio State Game Info